School of Science, Engineering and Environment

 Software systems are an integral part of modern society.
 Embedded in all aspects of daily life, including commerce, industry, healthcare and communication, the pace of change and innovation in this field is rapid.
 Organisations of all sizes need talented people who can create software systems that are usable, robust and maintainable.

-Our industry-designed software engineering course, accredited by the British Computer Society, will equip you with advanced computing knowledge and a hands-on ethos, so you graduate ready to build a successful and lucrative career in programming and software.
+Our industry-designed software engineering course, accredited by the British Computer Society, the chartered institute of IT, will equip you with advanced computing knowledge and a hands-on ethos, so you graduate ready to build a successful and lucrative career in programming and software.

-- build practical skills, subject knowledge and real-world understanding to become a professional software developer
+- build practical skills, subject knowledge and real-world understanding to become a professional software engineer

 - learn theoretical knowledge needed to adapt your skills as programming, languages and techniques evolve